matthias-at-work/proto-rabbitmq-with-ssl/README.md

 Goal: Try out different ways how to authenticate client.

-Contents:
-01. General setup
-02. Server-authentication (enable ssl)
-03. Client-authentication - where client-cert is signed by same CA as server-cert
-04. Client-authentication - where client-cert is signed by dedicated CA
-05. Client-authentication - where client-cert is self-signed (no CA) => **FAILURE**
-06. Client-authentication - Using RabbitMQ plugin "Certificate Trust Store"
-07. Use client-certificate for RabbitMQ user-authentication
-10. Federation (without TLS)
-11. Federation with TLS: Server authenticaiton only
-12. Federation over TLS: Mutual authentication with client-cert signed by server-CA
-13. Federation over TLS: Mutual authentication with self-signed client-cert

 ---

+#### Table of Contents ####

+1. **General setup**
+2. **RabbitMQ with SSL** (no client authentication)
+3. **RabbitMQ with peer verification** (client authentication)

+   3.1 Client-authentication - where client-cert is signed by same CA as server-cert

+   3.2 Client-authentication - where client-cert is signed by a different CA

+   3.3 Client-authentication - where client-cert is self-signed (no CA)

+4. **Federation**

+   4.1 Federation (without TLS)

+   4.2 Federation with TLS: Server authenticaiton only

+   4.3 Federation over TLS: Peer verification (with client- and server-certificates)

+   4.4 Federation over TLS: Peer verification (with self-signed client-cert)

+5. **RabbitMQ plugin "Certificate Trust Store"**

+---

 #### Warning ####

 - Be careful when copy&paste code.
   Some exmaples use code that spans across lines - and this is not well formatted everywhere (e.g. Linux `\` is missing).

+- OpenSSL configuration files are not yet properly documented.

 ---